nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 Marketing
 ^^^^^^^^^^^

 * Marketing and acquisition: By analysing mass amounts of data you can better target your existing and potential users for your service.
 Machine learning makes a large difference here, as proven by Google and Facebook (both ad-service companies in essence).
 Analysing works using machine learning works well for consumer markets where user data and user behaviour data is widespread and for sale.
-And since tracking users on the internet is the number one dataleak almost all data is available somewhere.
+And since tracking users on the internet is the number one data leak almost all data is available somewhere.
 Also business to business marketing is perfect to automate using machine learning.
-This because also here the only input needed is often data.
+This is because also here the only input needed is often data.

 Of course if you do care about privacy and embrace the values of Free and Open machine learning the marketing use cases for machine learning are almost impossible to create due to privacy issues involved.